Tag Archives: article

 Cautions of Prioritizing Rigid Logical Biblical Systems

 D.A.
-Carson, a renowned New Testament scholar, doesn’t argue that systematic theology is inherently “bad.”
-In fact, he views it as a necessary discipline for any serious believer.
-However, his teaching on its dangers focuses on the risks of prioritizing a rigid logical system over the nuance of the biblical text itself.
+Carson, a renowned New Testament scholar, views systematic theology as a necessary discipline for any serious believer.
+However, he focuses on the risks of prioritizing a rigid logical system over the nuance of the biblical text itself.
+1 Carson’s critique usually centers on how our “systems” can accidentally muffle the actual voice of God in Scripture.
+Here are the core dangers he identifies:

 1. The Danger of “Flattening” the Text